Discover top website trends and insights for 2025

 Source: Adobe fonts

 Readable on-screen and off, Futura is celebrated for its geometric simplicity.
 Its letterforms are constructed with clean lines and circles, giving it a precise, balanced appearance.
-The letter "O," for example, is a perfect circle, and many other characters feature geometric shapes.
 Not only is this choice great for accessibility, the clean, modern look is perfect for organizations that want to give off an immediate professional impression.

 5. DIN